SCRT-HQ/VaporShell/docs/glossary/New-VSIoTTopicRule.md

----
-layout: glossary
-title: New-VSIoTTopicRule
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSIoTTopicRule

 ## SYNOPSIS
-Adds an AWS::IoT::TopicRule resource to the template
+Adds an AWS::IoT::TopicRule resource to the template.
+Use the AWS::IoT::TopicRule resource to declare an AWS IoT rule.
+For information about working with AWS IoT rules, see Rules for AWS IoT: https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html in the *AWS IoT Developer Guide*.

 ## SYNTAX